 Financial statement audits

-The Auditor General examines and audits the financial statements included in the province’s Public Accounts, and any other statements with Minister of Finance presents for audit.
+The Auditor General examines and audits the financial statements included in the province’s Public Accounts, and any other statements the Minister of Finance presents for audit.

 The Auditor General is also responsible for examining and auditing public money that is not part of the Consolidated Fund, unless an Act provides otherwise.

 The Office conducts financial statement audits for 20 entities within the Government Reporting Entity (12 because their Acts specify that the Auditor General is the auditor of the organization).
 External audit firms audit all other public sector entities within the Government Reporting Entity.

 Although not part of the Government Reporting Entity, we also audit 5 pension plans and 2 other organizations.

 The Government Reporting Entity includes all funds, organizations, and business enterprises controlled by the government (for example, school divisions, universities, regional health authorities, Manitoba Hydro and Manitoba Public Insurance).

 The Auditor General can examine the operations of any government organization, or the use of public money by any recipient of that money.
 These examinations are called project audits.